Physiotherapy in Sidney for Hand

 If your symptoms started after a traumatic wrist injury, your doctor may order X-rays to check for a fractured bone.

 If more information is needed to make the diagnosis, electrical studies of the nerves in the wrist may be requested by your doctor.
-Several tests are available to see how well the median nerve is functioning, including nerve conduction velocity (NCV) test.
+Several tests are available to see how well the median nerve is functioning, including (NCV) test.
 This test measures how fast nerve impulses move through the nerve.

 Anti-inflammatory medications may also help control the swelling and reduce symptoms of CTS.
 Ensure that you consult with your doctor or pharmacist regarding the use of pain relief or anti-inflammatory medication.
 These include common over-the-counter medications such as ibuprofen and aspirin.
 Oral steroid medication may also offer some relief.
 In some studies, high doses of vitamin B-6 have been shown to help in decreasing CTS symptoms.
 Some types of exercises have also shown to help prevent or at least control the symptoms of CTS.